 Created by Origin Systems, who should have just stuck with Ultima

 It’s great to live in America, the land of opportunity, where any boy can grow up to be the queen.
 In the Punch-Out!! series, you play the role of underdog boxer “Little” Mac, a new, up-and-coming fighter set on claiming the championship title.
 But standing between you and the title is none other than world-renowned boxer and World Heavyweight Champion Mike Tyson!
-Lend me your ear and I’ll tell you why this game is amazing.
+Lend me your ear and I’ll tell you why this game is good.

 Following the success of Super Mario Bros. in 1985/86, there was an explosion of games in the US, especially for the NES.
 Most of these, I must confess, were awful.
 But among the fields of thorns there were quite a few roses.
 These are the ones that almost made it into the bouquet, but had to be pruned off for the benefit of the fair recipient (that would be you).